Featured Stories

 India’s IT sector: A deep dive

-Knowing this is very relevant for our current discussion.
+Knowing this is very relevant to our current discussion.
 Because you see, we are in the middle of another revolution – the digital revolution.
 And this time, it may just be India’s chance.
 To understand why, let’s first take a look at what the IT sector is.

 What is IT?